Main Content

 Dependencies

-This property applies only when you set Specification to 'Filter order and stopband attenuation' or 'Transition width and stopband attenuation'.
+To enable this property, set Specification to "Filter order and stopband attenuation" or "Transition width and stopband attenuation".

 Data Types: single | double

-Transition width of the IIR halfband filter, specified as a positive real scalar.
-Units are in Hz.
-The value of the transition width must be less than half the input sample rate.
+Transition width of the IIR halfband filter, specified as a positive real scalar or in normalized frequency units (since R2023b).

 Dependencies

-This property applies only when you set Specification to 'Transition width and stopband attenuation' or 'Filter order and transition width'.
+To enable this property, set Specification to "Transition width and stopband attenuation" or "Filter order and transition width".

 Data Types: single | double

-Design method for the IIR halfband filter, specified as 'Elliptic' or 'Quasi-linear phase'.
-When the property is set to 'Quasi-linear phase', the first branch of the polyphase structure is a pure delay, which results in an approximately linear phase response.
+Design method for the IIR halfband filter, specified as "Elliptic" or "Quasi-linear phase".
+When you set this property to "Quasi-linear phase", the first branch of the polyphase structure is a pure delay, which results in an approximately linear phase response.

 Dependencies

-This property applies only when you set Specification to any accepted value except 'Coefficients'.
+To enable this property, set Specification to any accepted value except "Coefficients".

 Input sample rate, specified as a positive real scalar.
 Units are in Hz.

-This property applies only when you set Specification to any accepted value except 'Coefficients'.
+• Specification to any accepted value except "Coefficients".

 Data Types: single | double